Facts & FAQ

 Can it be installed anywhere on my roof?

-The Solar Attic Fan is expertly designed for installation in three different rooftop methods: gable-end, soffit installations, and easy retrofitting of existing roof vent.
+The Solar Attic Fan is expertly designed for installation in three different rooftop methods: gable-end, soffit installations, and easy retrofitting of existing or new roof vent.

 Who will install it?

 We recommend the Solar Attic Fan be installed by a professional who is licensed to work on a roof.
-It usually takes less than 15 minutes.
-Please contact us for a list of recommended installers.
+It will take less than 1 hour.

 What do I do if I need warranty and/or repair service?